21st-centuryman/.dotfiles/README.md

 This is a collection of my configuration files, used on my Mac and Linux machines.

 ## ⇁  File structure
 Each program I use has one folder coressponding to it.
 Note that no files nor folders are hidden.
 I will update my bootstrap script to account for this when installing my dot files.

+## ⇁ Note
+DO NOT use my bootstrap script.
+It is in dire need of updating.